ivanbgd/stock-trading-cli-with-async-streams/FAQ.md

 ## I’m used to seeing `async` calls on blocking operations as network or database queries, not regular processing.
 Does Rust `async` code make better usage of multi-core processors?

-CPU-bound applications typically don’t benefit from `async`, although the runtime is multithreaded across different cores.
+CPU-bound applications typically don’t benefit from `async`, although the runtime could be multithreaded across different cores.
 [crossbeam](https://crates.io/crates/crossbeam) or other crates help with effective parallel processing.
 Tasks that benefit from `async` are usually I/O bound and require lots of waiting, such as network or disk I/O.
 In the case of this project (series) the calculations are light and using `async` to schedule them on a loop can